Methodology

 Graduates who have an employment or out-of-work benefits record in the tax year in question but were not classified as being in ‘sustained employment’ and do not have a further study record.

-• Sustained employment defined by P45 data
+• Sustained employment defined by PAYE data

 The ‘sustained employment’ measure aims to count the proportion of graduates in sustained employment in the UK following the completion of their course.
 The definition of sustained employment is consistent with the definition used for 16-19 accountability and the outcome-based success measures published for adult further education (see https://www.gov.uk/government/statistics/adult-further-education-outcome-based-success-measures (opens in new tab) (opens in new tab)).
 This definition looks at employment activity in the six-month October to March period of each tax year.
 A graduate needs to be in paid employment for at least one day in five out of six months between October and March of a given tax year to be classified as being in ‘sustained employment’ in the given tax year.
 If they are not employed in March, they must additionally have at least one day in employment in the April of the same calendar year to be counted as being in sustained employment.

-For instance, a graduate employed from 1st October 2020 to 5th January 2021 and then again from 30th March 2021 onwards would be classed as being in sustained employment in 2020/21 as although they are not employed in February 2021 they are employed in the other five months in the period from October 2020 to March 2021.
-However a graduate employed from 1st October 2020 to 28th February 2021 but not employed in March 2021, would not be considered as being in sustained employment unless they had a day in employment April 2021.
+For instance, a graduate employed from 1st October 2021 to 5th January 2022 and then again from 30th March 2022 onwards would be classed as being in sustained employment in 2021/22 as although they are not employed in February 2022 they are employed in the other five months in the period from October 2021 to March 2022.
+However a graduate employed from 1st October 2021 to 28th February 2022 but not employed in March 2022, would not be considered as being in sustained employment unless they had a day in employment April 2022.

 Sustained employment defined by self-assessment data

 For the purposes of this publication, individuals are classed as being in sustained employment in the tax year if they meet our definition of sustained employment based on PAYE or have returned a self-assessment form stating that they have received income from self-employment and their earnings from a Partnership or Sole-Trader enterprise are more than £0 (profit from self-employment).
 These individuals may or may not have an additional PAYE record.
 Individuals who have received income through self-assessed means other than self-employment, such as through rental of property, and do not have a PAYE record, are not classed as being in employment (either sustained or unsustained).
-Those who have made a loss from self-employment are currently excluded from sustained employment as we are unable to distinguish between those who made a loss and those who submitted self-assessment returns for other reasons at this moment in time.
+Those who have made a loss from self-employment are currently excluded from sustained employment as we are unable to distinguish between those who made a loss and those who submitted self-assessment returns for other reasons.

 Further study